20 THINGS THAT WASTE TIME DURING THE DAY

 17. Not keeping an ongoing shopping list

-18. Not doing an online weekly shop
+18. Not doing a weekly shop

 It saves time on multiple trips to the shops for the odd item or two, finding car parking spaces, tickets for the car park, not to mention the faff of taking little kids out shopping!